 Philly Cheese Steak Sandwiches

-This recipe for Philly Cheese Steak Sandwiches is the closest authentic version you can get without taking a trip to the City of Brotherly Love!
-This traditional Philly Cheese Steak recipe is melt-in-your mouth delicious and takes just 10 minutes to make.
+Our Philly Cheese Steak Sandwiches is the closest you can get to "the real thing" without taking a trip to the city!
+This traditional recipe is melt-in-your mouth delicious and takes just 10 minutes to make.
 All you need to do is heat up your tasty ingredients in a skillet before creating your sandwich.
 Our secret ingredient?
 Cheez wiz!
 It might sound strange, but this combo is absolutely delicious.

 - 2 tablespoons vegetable oil